 3. Have Fun

-So with the above tips in mind, go explore, go follow Wanderwings on Instagram for regular stunning shots and a very nice community, tag on Instagram your photos with #wanderphotowings for features, and practice, practice practice.
+So with the above tips in mind, go explore, go follow Wanderwings on Instagram for regular stunning shots and a very nice community, tag on Instagram your photos with #wanderphotowings for features, and practice practice practice.
+Oh, and if you find yourself in Rotterdam (Netherlands), go check these Instagrammable spots!

 Discussion point: What is the funniest/craziest thing you’ve ever done to get that perfect shot you wanted?
 Go!
 Let’s have a chat in the comments section.